lsymds/hetznercloud-py/README.md

 Methods that modify server state (such as creating, imaging, snapshotting, deleting etc) generally return a tuple.
 The first value of this tuple is normally the object type modified (i.e. a server), whilst the second value is the action.

-The `HetznerCloudAction` object (second value in the tuple) can be used to wait for certain states to be achieved before continuing.
+The `HetznerCloudAction` object (second value in the tuple) can be used to wait for certain states of that invoked task to be achieved before continuing.
 For more information, see the [Actions](#actions) section.

 #### Constants